‘Mightiest monster in all creation!’

 The overzealous expedition leader kidnaps the Shobijin to exhibit in a Tokyo stage show but soon they summon their protector, hatching the egg and releasing a giant caterpillar.
 Mothra transforms into the ultimate beast, impervious to modern weapons, the nation and its people face their destruction…

-Mill Creek Entertainment is releasing Mothra in the USA in a Blu-ray special edition SteelBook on July 9, 2019, including both the original Japanese version and the U.S. theatrical cut.
+Mill Creek Entertainment released Mothra in the USA in a Blu-ray special edition SteelBook on July 9, 2019, including both the original Japanese version and the U.S. theatrical cut.

 Cast and characters: